samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Messages/FlowOfMessages.md

 1. HTTP messages are the blocks of data sent between HTTP applications.
 2. These blocks of data begin with some text meta-information describing the message contents and meaning, followed by optional data.
 3. These messages flow between clients, servers, and proxies.
-4. The terms “inbound,” “outbound,” “upstream,” and “downstream” describe message direction.
+4. The terms “inbound”, “outbound”, “upstream” and “downstream” describe message direction.

 ## Messages Commute Inbound to the Origin Server